tjohann/a20_sdk/README.md

 	A20_SDK_V1.0.1

 The first number is the mayor number which reflect bigger changes.
-The second number (minor) will be changed because of
+The second number (minor) will change because of

 	- new scripts
 	- kernel/updates of all 4 devices

-So a simple version update of the olimex kernel will not increase the minor number, it will increase the third number (age number):
+So a simple version update of the olimex kernel will not increase the minor number, instead it will increase the third number (age number):

 	- bugfixes
 	- update kernel versions only on one device